mridlen/nbt2json/README.md

 # nbt2json
-Minecraft level.dat tool for Bedrock edition
+Minecraft level.dat tool for Bedrock edition and Java edition Other types of NBT data besides level.dat have not been tested at all.

 Tested on Ubuntu only.